-I think this feature is great, because it can accurately track how much I’m saving for this specific goal.
-Setting goals with Mint is helpful in maintaining your financial priorities and ensuring you’re taking the necessary steps to reach your resolutions and targets this year.
+I think this feature is excellent because it can accurately track how much I’m saving for this specific goal.
+Setting goals with Mint are helpful in maintaining your financial priorities and ensuring you're taking the necessary steps to reach your resolutions and targets this year.

 After you set your goals, you'll see a set of “Next Steps,” advice given by Mint to help you reach your goals.

 Personally, I think the Goals feature is extremely helpful in keeping yourself financially accountable.
-Mint also provides actionable steps to keep you going in your journey.
+Mint also provides actionable steps to keep you going on your journey.

 Step 6: Level Up Your Mint.com Account

 In addition to being a great budgeting program, there are other perks to using Mint:

 - Access to your credit score (for free)